Jaguars place RB Alfred Blue on injured reserve, release 3

 JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars placed veteran running back Alfred Blue on injured reserve three days after he hurt his left ankle in the team’s preseason finale.
+(AP) — The Jacksonville Jaguars placed veteran running back Alfred Blue on injured reserve more than two weeks after he hurt his left ankle in a preseason game.

 The team also released defensive tackle Eli Ankou, tight end Ben Koyack and long snapper Matt Overton on Sunday.
 The moves came after Jacksonville was awarded Baltimore running back Tyler Ervin, New Orleans running back Devine Ozigbo, Cleveland tight end Seth DeValve and Baltimore long snapper Matt Orzech off waivers.